 Summers are still lingering around and i am going big on simple meals.
 That does not mean that you can’t have fancy meals anymore.
 If you have a well stocked fridge with your precooked nick knacks, you are in for a good meal.
 Taking you to my workstation today to bake some fresh pita breads to enjoy with falafels later in the evening.
-Read on to check out the recipe!

 Last few weeks have been all about re-discovering my love for home cooked food.
 The fresh taste and aromas of a home made dish is far more alluring than a store ready, pre-made meal.
 I have almost lost interest in eating take outs and over processed food is a complete no-no for me.
 Lately i am getting into this obsession of “total awareness” regarding what i consume.
 It does come with its demerits of having to cook everything from scratch but so far, i am having a good time… experimenting with fresh ingredients and trying hard to match the taste of store bought food while watching the nutrition.